- Published on

 Independent Deployment Architecture

-# Each service deploys independently
+# Separate repos approach: each service deploys independently

 payment-service/